anvie/zufar/README.md

 # ZufarDB

-Decentralized key-value store that support auto-sharding for scalability and semi-persistent durability, where the data is asynchronously transfered from memory to disk backed by [RocksDB](http://rocksdb.org/).
+Semi-persistent decentralized key-value store that support auto-sharding, where the data is asynchronously transfered from memory to disk.
+Low level data store is efficient and optimized using [RocksDB](http://rocksdb.org/).

 ## Features